By Brenda Prince

 You may remember some time back that we reviewed Forbrain, a bone conduction headset that has really helped Garrett with his verbal skills.
 Three years later, Garrett still uses his Forbrain on a regular basis to help with his pronunciation when reading aloud.
 Because of the quality of the product as well as the success we have had with the product, we were super excited to be given the opportunity to review another product from the same company – the Soundsory headset from Sound for Life Ltd. – designed to help with attention, concentration, focus and motor skills and coordination.

-Neither of my kids have had issues with motor skills and coordination and found the physical activities extremely easy and often silly.
+Neither of my kids has had issues with motor skills and coordination and found the physical activities extremely easy and often silly.
 However, we did complete them.
-My personal opinion on the physical activities is that I can see how this aspect of Soundsory could really help an individual who does have limited range of motion, issues with coordination, or other issues with gross motor skills.
+My personal opinion on the physical activities is that I can see how this aspect of Soundsory could really help an individual who does have a limited range of motion, issues with coordination, or other issues with gross motor skills.
 Having the immersive aspect of the music to focus on while performing each of the daily moves, I can see how Soundsory offers the ability to help make improvements in these areas.

 This review is going to focus more on the attention, concentration and focus aspect of the product, as this is the aspects of the product both of my kids, especially Garrett but Ashleigh as well, needs help with.
 Our original schedule with using Soundsory was that I would have one kid listen to the daily audio while the other student worked on their mathematics assignment.
 We would typically do this after our lunch break.
 As Soundsory takes 30 minutes to complete, roughly the same amount of time that their individual math assignment takes, this initially worked pretty well.
 I would simply select the day that we were on (for the first kid, this was already selected but for the second child I would have to select the day in order to repeat), and he would put the headset on and sit on the couch where he could move his hands in rhythm with the music.
 On some occasions, he would move around while listening to the music.

-As we progressed thru the program, I started to notice something interesting.
+As we progressed through the program, I started to notice something interesting.
 Garrett would tend to have attention issues and not want to do his assignments in the first part of the day, we would eat lunch, he would listen to daily listening for Soundsory and then he would perform much better the rest of the day.

 The first few times this happened, I wrote it off as Garrett simply having “a good day" for school that day.
 But I realized we were having an unusual amount of “good days".

 I also noticed that Garrett has started humming music when he was working on a writing assignment or anything else that required his concentration.
 In particular, he would hum “When Johnny Comes Marching Home Again".
 So instead of his usual whining about having to write, I was hearing his humming and his writing assignments were getting completed.
 After a couple of weeks of our “Good days" we decided to try allowing Garrett to listen to the headset first thing each morning rather than waiting til after lunch.
-The outcome was that while he still did not pay much more attention to our reading selections in the morning, than he normally did, he did pay more attention to our verbal poetry discussions and our history lessons and actually began to contribute more to our discussions (actually providing answers to the questions rather than answering “I don’t know").
+The outcome was that while he still did not pay much more attention to our reading selections in the morning than he normally did, he did pay more attention to our verbal poetry discussions and our history lessons and actually began to contribute more to our discussions (actually providing answers to the questions rather than answering “I don’t know").
 I’ll be honest, usually, for discussions, I feel like Garrett just zones out.
-However, these last few weeks, he can discuss Shakespeare’s Sonnet 18 and 19 with the best of them – he can even tell you what a Sonnet IS and tell you all about about couplets and quatrains.
+However, these last few weeks, he can discuss Shakespeare’s Sonnet 18 and 19 with the best of them – he can even tell you what a Sonnet IS and tell you all about couplets and quatrains.
 I have no doubt this is a direct result from using Soundsory daily.

 Ashleigh also used the headset each day and enjoyed it very much as well.
 I can’t say I saw the same changes in her, but then she doesn’t have the same issues as Garrett does.
 Ashleigh possibly suffers from ADHD but hasn’t formally been diagnosed.
 While I didn’t see the same changes in her brother when it came to the effects extending to his other schoolwork, Ashleigh would sit quietly each day and listen to the music without interruption.
 Sometimes, I even catch her humming some of the tunes when she’s not wearing the headset.
 Ashleigh really likes the music selections but views wearing the headset more as a break in her school work – that’s okay by me.